UCI Health treats first prostate cancer patient with latest high-intensity ultrasound device

 “We see it as an obligation to examine all treatment options, including new technology, to improve the standard of care for our patients,” Uchio said.

-Robot-assisted radical prostatectomy, radiation therapy and minimally-invasive treatment (standard HIFU, cryoablation (freezing) of prostate cancers) are among the leading treatments for the disease and are UCI Health specialties.
+Robot-assisted radical prostatectomy, radiation therapy and minimally-invasive treatment — including standard HIFU, cryoablation (freezing) of prostate cancers — are among the leading treatments for the disease and are specialties of the prostate cancer program.